 Remind yourself to stay rational.
 Force yourself to remember that children are a blessing from God, that if a new baby in your life is the most depressing thing you’ve ever encountered, that you’ve had a pretty charmed life.
 You are not a victim.
 It could be so much worse.
 Like it or not, it is your duty to be in this kid’s life.

-Buy a handgun.
+Say your goodbyes.
 Give away your Kenny Loggins collection.
 Write NO HOPE in blood across your bedroom wall.

 Strange number: “It came.”